maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

               <a href="../files/asu_Occlusion-Aware_Rolling_Shutter_CVPR_2018_bib.txt">bib</a>
               <br>
               <p></p>
-              <p>For the scenario of a fast moving camera wherein the rolling shutter distortions results in intra-frame occlu-
+              <p>A method for the scenario of a fast moving camera wherein the rolling shutter distortions results in intra-frame occlusions. </p>
-sions. </p>
             </td>
           </tr>
            <!-- New paper ONS -->